Quezler/mindustry__nydus--map-pool/README.md

 •Map has to be `.msav` file type.

+•Filename must be fairly similar to the ingame name of the map.

 •Please dont submit copies of the existing maps.

 •If you want to submit the built-in maps, add `[Built-in]` to your title.